Sohail-9/FoodX/README.md

-Twitter clone it represents food inform of posts.
+Twitter clone it represents food information in form of posts.